Hopefully, you’re seeing that the Marketing Matters for Advent are titles of Christmas Songs.

 You may have seen a previous Marketing Matter that says to include a gift request with your school’s Christmas card greeting which you send to your constituencies.
 But what about those cards?
 Did you buy them last year after the Christmas rush to get them for half price?
 Did you run out and buy them this year (and become upset when all you could find were cards that said “Happy Holidays?”)?

-If you have some extra funds, perhaps enclose a $5 gift card to some choice constituents to a local coffee shop or restaurant, encouraging them to slow down this Advent and take sometime to have a cup of coffee or tea – maybe even enclose a scriptural quote which they can meditate upon while the hustle and bustle of the world goes by them.
+If you have some extra funds, perhaps enclose a $5 gift card to some choice constituents to a local coffee shop or restaurant, encouraging them to slow down this Advent and take sometime to have a cup of coffee or tea – and enclose a verse from Scripture which they can meditate upon while the hustle and bustle of the world goes by them.
+Your students can pick their favorite ones to share!

 Granted, you may have wanted to start on this project a little earlier…however, remember that the Christmas season STARTS on Christmas Day, and continues through the Feast of the Epiphany.
 So, if you want to do it now, what’s wrong with your card arriving between Christmas and New Years’ Day, the Feast of Mary, the Mother of God…or even a couple of days after that as we wait for the Magi’s arrival?
 Since they brought gifts to the Christ child on Epiphany, extending the joy of Christmas is something we ALL need to do, and as much as we can!